iiieeeve/Gram/readme.md

 # Gram
-This is the code of Gram:"Gram: A Large-Scale General EEG Model for Raw Data Classification and Restoration Tasks".
+This is the code of Gram:"Gram: A Large General EEG Model for Raw Data Classification and Restoration".

 Please cite: